HsiangHung/Machine_Learning_Note/ML_application/Observability/microservice_trace/README.md

 **Jaeger** is an open source to mimic the applications and generate traces.
 It is in [opentelemetry-demo repo](https://github.com/open-telemetry/opentelemetry-demo).
 We can simply git clone the repo and run with dokcer.
 Then it will constantly generate trace data on the backend.

+Using the above ip-weather api service, the Jaeger UI can visualize a trace as follows [[Uzziah Eyee]][Microservices Observability with Distributed Tracing]:

 ![](images/Jaeger_trace_example.png)